sidi-o/Threat-Hunting-Jade-Puffer/README.md

 * MITRE ATLAS
 * KQL / Microsoft security telemetry concepts

----

-## Disclaimer

-This repository documents a controlled threat-hunting exercise using a fictional environment and simulated security telemetry.

-It is intended for **defensive cybersecurity education, threat hunting practice, detection engineering, and SOC portfolio development**.

 No real-world systems were targeted as part of this project.